Last updated on May 19, 2026

 #19.
 Pyretic Ritual + Desperate Ritual + Cabal Ritual

-Pyretic Ritual and Desperate Ritual are both fantastic red cards for ramping up and enabling one-turn kills in combo decks.
+Pyretic Ritual and Desperate Ritual are both fantastic red cards for ramping up and enabling one-turn wins in combo decks.
 Cabal Ritual is their black counterpart, except this black instant is slightly better once you have threshold as it adds more mana.

 #18.
 Seething Song